sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 Change `Compile` to `Test` to make it a test resource.
 Normally, you would only want to generate resources when necessary and not every run.

-By default, generated resources are not included in the packaged source artifact.
-To do so, add them as you would other mappings.
-See [Adding files to a package][modify-package-contents].

   [Inspecting-Settings]: Inspecting-Settings.html